 After 37 years of marriage your spouse sometimes finds it hard to come up with a birthday present that has some element of uniqueness to it, but I have to say that last year she discovered an experience that left me completely satisfied.
-Don’t let your mind wander any farther than the long-time Eugene restaurant the Sixth Street Grill.
+Don’t let your mind wander any farther than the long-time Eugene restaurant the 6th Street Restaurant & Sports Bar.

 The day before my birthday my wife heard a radio ad promoting a five-course dinner that included a head-to-head blind beer tasting.
 She isn’t a beer drinker, so my good friend Brad became my birthday dinner date.

 Arriving a bit early, Brad and I chatted in the bar and enjoyed a pint from a good selection of local beers.
 Had I known what the blind beer competition at dinner would involve I would have avoided our pre-dinner beer!
 Suffice it to say that there was an ample amount of beer involved during dinner!

 Chef Gabriel Weaver came to 6th Street Restaurant & Sports Bar about a year earlier and brought along an extensive background in gastro pub food.
 He didn’t disappoint us or anyone else in the room from what we could tell from comments heard around the room.
 As I describe the five courses, let me say a few words about the beer we had the pleasure of tasting.
 Eugene’s Oakshire Brewery was pitted against Three Creeks Brewing out of Sisters, Oregon.
 Each brewmaster was given Chef Gabriel’s menu and asked to pair the right beer with each course.
 As the course were introduced, the beers were distributed.
 Receiving roughly 8 oz pours, we were given every opportunity to thoroughly compare the beer while enjoying the food pairing.

 I wish I had recorded each beer.
 I didn’t.
 However, I did compile what each food course included and as each course came out Chef Gabriel provided an excellent description: